 - The Undead have many useful abilities, but none that are specifically useful to Hunters.
 They have racial abilities that can remove fear, sleep, and charm effects.
 They can consume corpses (yuck!) to regain health and mana.
 Their underwater breathing is increased, and they have a slight resistance to shadow damage.
 On top of all that, they look really … dead.

 - Trolls have multiple beneficial racial traits as Hunters.
-They have Bow Specialization which gives them an increased chance to critically hit with bows, the Troll Hunter’s weapon of choice.
-They also have Beast Slayer which gives them increased damage against beasts, one of the Hunter’s most common targets.
+They also have Beast Slayer which gives them increased experience from beasts, one of the Hunter’s most common targets.
 Trolls have Berserking, which increases their attack speed, Regeneration that speeds healing by a tiny amount, and Da Voodoo Shuffle which decreases movement-reducing effects caused by stun, frost traps, etc. (Add in that they get Raptors as their level 20 mount, and what’s not to like?
 Trolls be flippin’ out mon!)

 Naturally, you will want to pick the class and race that appeals to you the most.
 If you really want to play a Druid or other “more difficult” class then go for it.
 Try to get into a nice guild (“nice” being one that you like) and feel free to ask lots of questions.There really are some pretty helpful people out there, though sometimes it doesn’t seem like that’s really the case.

 Also, if you decide that you don’t like your current class/race/look you are allowed to have ten characters on each server and 50 total.
 Experiment a bit and you get the right combination to take to level 85 (and beyond, when Mist of Pandaria launches.)